gczuczy/sfticks/README.md

 Well, the graph building, optimization and execution is yet to be done, however as seeing the game data during the save's parsing, there's a lot of fun to be have here.

+I would like to thank [u/AnthorNet](https://www.reddit.com/user/AnthorNet/)'s help on quite a few things around dealing with the savegame data.
+His help definitely saved a lot of time and effort.